 The Courtauld Careers Service offers bespoke, confidential and impartial one-to-one careers guidance to students right from the start through to graduation and beyond, whatever their stage of professional development.

-Students can follow a comprehensive careers education programme, called the Courtauld Association Careers Certificate, that is designed to help them to explore their career options, develop essential career management and employability skills, and receive labour market informaton and useful tips from alumni and employers.
+Students can follow a comprehensive careers education programme, called the Courtauld Institute Careers Programme that is designed to help them to explore their career options, develop essential career management and employability skills, and receive labour market information and useful tips from alumni and employers.
 Those who attend a required number of sessions can join an exclusive alumni networking event at the end of the programme.
 Each year students secure job opportunities at this event.

 In addition, students can book one-to-one appointments to receive bespoke guidance to suit their needs and benefit from a variety of online and offline careers resources.
 For more information about how to access careers support, see the careers pages on the VLE.